joshbegley/nyt-latest/README.md

-**Tom Reed, Facing Groping Allegation, Says He Won’t Seek Re-election in 2022**\
+**Tom Reed, Apologizing Over Groping Allegation, Says He Won’t Run in 2022**\
-`The New York congressman, who apologized to a former lobbyist who accused him of touching her inappropriately, also said he wouldn’t run for governor.`\
+`The New York congressman, who said he took “full responsibility” for the episode, won’t seek re-election or run for governor.`\
 https://nytimes.com/2021/03/21/us/politics/tom-reed-groping-reelection.html?searchResultPosition=1

 **San Antonio Is Quiet at Outset of Women’s Basketball Tournament**\